 Add chia seeds to 1/4 cup water, mix and set aside to jell for 15 minutes.
 Place the peas in a large bowl and mash with a fork.
-Add the ground chia seeds, cashew cheese, coconut yogurt, spinach leaves, parsley, lemon rind, chilli flakes, salt and pepper, and mix to combine.
+Add the ground chia seeds, chickpea water, cashew cheese, spinach leaves, parsley, lemon rind, chilli flakes, salt and pepper, and mix to combine.
 Set aside for 5-10 minutes to thicken.

 Heat some olive oil in a fry pan over medium heat.
 Add several heaped tablespoons of the mixture to the fry pan, slightly flattened, and cook for about 2 minutes on each side until golden brown and cooked through.
 If needed, add more olive oil.
 Handle fritters with care as the edges tend to fall apart.
 Serve the fritters with a salad and dip of choice, like cucumber tzatziki and wedges of lemon.

 1 Lebanese cucumber

 1 teaspoon mint, finely chopped